Broceliande

 The sword Excalibur

 A little bit further, you can find near the lake Trémelin Excalibur’s sword.
 A sword that you now know the mysteries that surrounds it, you can find a replica near the lake.
-From EDD Team’s opinion, the hike is better, but you can try out your luck by pulling the sword from the rock!
+From EDD Team’s opinion, the hike is better, but you can try out your luck by pulling the sword from the rock !

 How to get there

-As Broceliande’s forest is spreading into small parts through Breton’s territory, the main places are mainly in Paimpont’s forest!
+As Broceliande’s forest is spreading into small parts through Breton’s territory, the main places are mainly in Paimpont’s forest !

 For more details, you can have a look on this site 🙂

-What to do :
+What we suggest to do :

-If you wish to discover other parts of the forest, meet at the forest of Huelgoat located more on the west of breton’s territory.
-There, discover the Quivering Rock, go down till the Devil’s Cave, and discover the gigantic pile of stones of many names!!
+If you wish to discover another mysterious forest, you can go to the forest of Huelgoat located more on the west of breton’s territory.
+There, discover the Quivering Rock, go down till the Devil’s Cave, and discover the gigantic pile of stones of many names !!

 In: